From Italian quattro

 meaning "eyes", a nickname for a person who wore glasses.
 It is usually found in Sicily.

-From a given name which was derived from Old English cwen
+From a given name that was derived from Old English cwen

 meaning "queen, woman".
 In some occurrences it may have been a nickname.